 |Info||Blue||The Info category indicates that a policy has been violated, but the anomalous behavior is not critical.|

 |Warning||Yellow||The Warning category indicates that a policy has been violated, and there will likely be a more critical event in the future.|

 |Critical||Red||The Critical category indicates that a policy has been violated, and the cause of the event should be addressed quickly.|

 - Underneath the Policy's name, in the Category drop-down menu, select Info, Warning, or Critical.

 - After completing the remaining fields in Policy Editor, click Save.

 The following tools allow you to view and analyze events in the Netuitive UI:

 - Event Explorer: Event Explorer displays a comprehensive list of all the events in your environment.
-You can filter the list by the policy that generated the event, event category, source (Netuitive or External), element, element type, and/or tag of the element(s) to which an event is associated.
+You can filter the list by the event category, source (Netuitive or External), element, element type, and/or tag of the element(s) to which an event is associated.
 You can also filter events within a specific time frame.
 For more information about Event Explorer, see Event Explorer.

 - Metrics page: Metrics page displays the events and metric data for a specified element.
 The amount of data displayed can be limited by selecting a time frame setting and by showing or hiding metric charts.
 For more information about Metrics page, see Metrics page.